-- Determine the amount of products you need to keep on hand and also the minimum stock level.
+- Determine the number of products you need to keep on hand and also the minimum stock level.
 This way you won’t run out of inventory.

 - Put in place a list of priority products that you always have to have in the warehouse.

-- Also use market research to identify proper products for different markets, study the economy forecast and keep an eye on your competitors.
+- Also use market research to identify proper products for different markets, study the economic forecast and keep an eye on your competitors.

 - Have discounts and promotions to get rid of goods that have stayed in the stock for too long.
-Special deals make your client happy and helps you freshen the inventory.
+Special deals make your client happy and help you freshen the inventory.